Hillobar/Rope/README.md

 - (new) Keyboard control with wasd and space
 - (new) Stop Marker.
 Sets a frame that will stop the video playing/recording

+### (2023-12-02) Bug Fixes for Sapphire - Shard: ###
+- (new) Added performance testing button.
+Turn on to report some stats in the console.
+Stats during threaded Play will be jumbled.
+- (fixed) Tooltip fixes
+- (fixed) Fixed bad Rope behavior when losing focus and returning
+- (fixed) Fixed crashing when using WASD on images
+- (fixed) GFPGAN and Codeformer are now working correctly.
+This required adding another detection model to these enhancers, so performance is slightly worse now using CF and GFPGAN but the quality is better.
+- (new) Rope can now undock and redock
+- (new) Rope will remember window positions and sizes between sessions, for both docked and undocked views
+- (fixed) Fixed multiple embedding selection bug
+- (fixed) Recvording with one thread works again

 ### Known Bugs: ###
 - Recording starts on the next frame.
 It's an issue with how the opencv lib is used.
 In the future, I hope to get around this with another lib or just working directly with ffmpeg.
 - Toggling between img/vid leaves a residual frame in the window.
 I'll clean this up in the future